cicese-biocom/esm-AxP-GDL/README.md

 characterize the graph nodes, a `distance threshold equal to 10 angstroms` to build the graph edges, and a `hidden layer size equal to 128`.

-When using the Docker container the example scripts should be used as follows:
+When using the Docker container, the example scripts should be used as follows:
 ```
 docker-compose run --rm esm-axp-gdl-env sh train.sh
 ```